 Check out our full guide to learn what to buy in February.

-Dell Refurbished Store will likely have modest discounts on electronics.
+Dell Refurbished Store will likely have modest discounts on electronics, and DiscountMags will probably cut prices on magazine subscriptions.
 We also tend to see a fair amount of cruise deals during this month, as the "wave season" is wrapping up.
-You can watch for the best gift card deals in March, too.
+You can watch for the best gift card deals in March, too, and savings on TVs and luggage.

 Check out our full guide to learn what to buy in March.

-Tax Day is another April staple, and many retailers will offer freebies around April 15.
+Tax Day is another April staple, and many retailers should offer freebies around April 15.
 Earth Day is also good for freebies, and it even coincides with National Park Week.

 Check out our full guide to learn what to buy in April.